ricqosu/email-validator-microservice/README.md

 **REQUEST data from the microservice**

-To request data from the microservice endpoint (`\validate-email`), you can send a POST request with the email data in the body.
+To request data from the microservice endpoint (`/validate-email`), you can send a POST request with the email data in the body.
 Here's an example using Axios:

 ```
 const emailData = {